Joulessies/react-fast-bento/README.md

 # React Fast Bento

-A React Fast Package that makes easy boxes and grids fast!
+A lightweight React package for building responsive bento grids and layouts with ease.

 ```
 npm install react-fast-bento
 ```